-Gizmodo's Matt Novak recently unearthed an old PC Magazine article highlighting a remarkable fact about the music industry: While Aerosmith has sold over 150 million albums and each member has an estimated fortune of well over $100 million, as of 2008 the majority of their money has come from … a video game.
+Last year, Gizmodo's Matt Novak unearthed an old PC Magazine article highlighting a remarkable fact about the music industry: While Aerosmith has sold over 150 million albums and each member has an estimated fortune of well over $100 million, as of 2008, the majority of their money has come from … a video game.

-Back in 2007, Aerosmith — whose 2014 World Tour kicks off next week in Ontario — licensed 29 of their songs to Activision, the American video game publisher behind the uber-successful franchise Guitar Hero.
+Back in 2007, Aerosmith licensed 29 of its songs to Activision, the American video game publisher behind the uber-successful franchise Guitar Hero.
 One year later, in June 2008, Guitar Hero: Aerosmith went on sale and brought in over $25 million (almost 600,000 copies) in its first market week alone.
 To date, the video game has sold over 4 million copies.
-In contrast, Rolling Stone notes Aerosmith's 2004 album Honkin' on Bobo only sold about 160,000 copies and grossed about $2 million in its first week of sales.
+In contrast, Rolling Stone notes, Aerosmith's 2004 album Honkin' on Bobo only sold about 160,000 copies and grossed about $2 million in its first week of sales.
 According to Bobby Kotick, CEO of Activision, Aerosmith's "version of Guitar Hero generated far more in revenues than any Aerosmith album ever has."

-The real answer is something more like Aerosmith's strategy.
-While, in an era where it's basically free to create digital copies of songs, music itself isn't scarce at all, recognizable and marketable brands of the kind you can sell to, say, the makers of Guitar Hero are still scarce.
+So how are musicians supposed to turn a profit?
+The real answer is probably something like Aerosmith's strategy.
+While in an era where it's basically free to create digital copies of songs, music itself isn't scarce at all, recognizable and marketable brands of the kind you can sell to, say, the makers of Guitar Hero are still scarce.
 An artist's brand is singularly her own, and as such, possesses incredible profit-making potential.
-In other words, Nilay might be right: "being Taylor Swift is perhaps more valuable than Taylor Swift's music."
+In other words, Patel might be right: "being Taylor Swift is perhaps more valuable than Taylor Swift's music."